Hearthstone expansions: Kobolds & Catacombs

+The Witchwood

-The WitchwoodThe Witchwood was announced in March 2018 as the first expansion in the Year of the Raven and was released on April 12, 2018.
+The Witchwood was announced in March 2018 as the first expansion in the Year of the Raven and was released on April 12, 2018.
 It is themed around a spooky forest next to the cursed city of Gilneas from Warcraft.
 The expansion adds two new keywords; "Echo" cards can be played as many times on a turn as long as the player has the mana to pay the cost, while minions with "Rush" can immediately attack the opponent's minions on the turn they are summoned.
 The set also features cards that give a special effect if a player's deck only contains even-cost cards or odd-cost cards, effectively limiting players to only half of their card collection in assembling decks to take advantage of these cards.

 The expansion adds a single-player mode called "Monster Hunt", an evolved version of Kobolds & Catacombs's "Dungeon Run", which became available to play two weeks after the expansion was released.
 In the "Monster Hunt", players pick between four unique heroes that have a unique hero power and unique cards.
 After defeating each encounter, players pick between three sets of cards to improve their deck and occasionally earn special cards or an ability to improve their hero power; there are over 45 encounters.
 Players can earn a unique card back, which requires defeating eight bosses of increasing difficulty, with each of the four heroes, and then defeating the final boss, Hagatha the Witch.